 - You must upgrade all Explore nodes in an Explore cluster.
 The

 cluster will not function correctly if nodes are on dissimilar

-Important: The message Could not determine ingest status on some nodes and Error appear on the Cluster Data Management page in the Admin UI of the upgraded nodes until all nodes in the cluster are upgraded.
+Important: The message Could not determine ingest status on some nodes and Error appear on the Cluster Data Management page in the Administration settings of the upgraded nodes until all nodes in the cluster are upgraded.
 These errors are expected and can be ignored.